nchen35/bookingbot/README.md

 `--time 10AM` works. `--time 10:30 AM` does not — your shell splits it into two arguments and argparse sees `10:30` and chokes.
 Either drop the space (`--time 10:30AM`) or quote it (`--time "10:30 AM"`).
 Any example in the help text that uses the spaced form assumes you've quoted it.

-### `list` and `book` for tennis don't let you pick a specific court
+### `list` aggregates tennis courts by time

-Tennis has 5 sub-courts (SCRC - 2 through SCRC - 6). `book` will try every court tab when it can't find your time on the currently-visible one, which is usually what you want — but there's no way to say "I specifically want SCRC - 3". `list` similarly just shows you an aggregated view by time.
-If you have a strong court preference (shade, court surface, whatever), the tool currently can't express that.
+Tennis has 5 sub-courts (SCRC - 2 through SCRC - 6). `list` shows availability aggregated by time slot (with a "(N courts: SCRC - 2, SCRC - 3, ...)" annotation), not court-by-court.
+If you want to commit to a specific court at book time, use `book --court 3` (see [`book`](#book)). `list` itself has no `--court` flag.

-### `book --date` must land within the 72-hour booking window
+### `book --date` must land within the visible booking window

-You can't snipe a slot more than 72 hours ahead — the target date tab simply doesn't exist on the site yet.
-The script will fail with a "could not find date tab" error.
-To snipe the opening moment, pass the date of the slot you want (e.g. `--date saturday`) and run the command *before* the 72-hour window opens; it will wait.
+The site shows roughly 3 days of calendar dates as tabs — the exact cutoff is by calendar day, not a strict rolling 72 hours.
+For example, on Sunday just after midnight Pacific time the tabs already include the full Wednesday.
+If the target date tab isn't visible, the script will fail with a "could not find date tab" error.
+To snipe the opening moment, pass the date of the slot you want (e.g. `--date saturday`) and run the command *before* that date's tab becomes visible; the script will wait.

 ### The "pre-positioning on the day-before tab" step can silently fall through